sydlyn/RelationalAlgebraCompiler/docs/grammar_syntax.md

 - Unary operations: operate on a **single table**.
 - Set operations: combine **two tables with the same schema**.
-- Join operations: combine **two tables**, typically on related keys or conditions.
+- Merge operations: combine **two tables**, typically on related keys or conditions.

 ---